nremey/HA-menstrual-gauge-v2/README.md

 - restart HA
 - clear cache
 - Go to devices & integration -> add "Menstruation cauge", and than add a sensor per user.
-- add a card: custom:menstruation-cycle-heatmap-card setup
+- add a card:
+  - for interactive GUI and Input, use: custom:menstruation-gauge-card,
-- add Menstruation days (its an click-interactive card, if allow new entries through calender is true)
+  - add Menstruation days (it is a click-interactive card, if allow new entries through calender is true)
   - if at least one cycle is added, maybe display menstrual-cycle-data with: custom:menstruation-cycle-heatmap-card (not interactive so far)

 ## Card Configuration Examples